-Response: Valin generally negotiates sales terms with Australia customer by e-mails.
-The specific product type for sale, quantity and unit price are discussed in the e-mails and confirmed in the sales contract along with the delivery terms.
-Then, Valin arranges the production of goods according to the sales contract.
-After goods prepared, Valin delivers goods and issues commercial invoice to Australia customer, and then the Australian customer makes the payment according to the value of commercial invoice issued by Valin.
+Response: Valin generally negotiates sales terms with their Australia customer by e-mail.
+The type of products, sales price, sales quantity and delivery terms are all discussed in the e-mails.
+After the sales contract is confirmed by both parties, Valin will then arrange the production of goods according to the sales contract.
+When the goods is finished, Valin delivers the goods and issues commercial invoice to the Australia customer, and then the Australian customer makes the payment to Valin accordingly..

 (f) State whether your firm is related to any of its Australian customers.
-Give details of any financial or other arrangements (e.g. free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).
+Give details of any financial or other arrangements (eg free goods, rebates, or promotional subsidies) with the customers in Australia (including parties representing either your firm or the customers).